solichatuszhrh/travel_purpose_prediction/README.md

 # Ethics/Privacy/Concern
 This study is approved by the FETC with approval number 23-1774.
-Informed consent and methods of anonymization are managed by CBS.
+CBS manages informed consent and methods of anonymization.
 To get more information about this, researchers should contact:
 -	Yvonne Gootzen (y.a.p.m.gootzen@cbs.nl)
 -	Jonas Klingwort (j.klingwort@cbs.nl)
 The security of personal data is guaranteed by CBS (which has some ISO certifications of security)